Roche lauds new flu drug trial as Tamiflu suffers generics hit

 Roche did not give specifics for the Capstone-2 study results.

-In a previous trial for acute, uncomplicated influenza in people aged 12 and older, called Capstone-1, the medicine was shown to reduce the duration of flu symptoms to about 2.2 days, around a day earlier than in patients who received a placebo.
+In a previous trial for acute, uncomplicated influenza in people aged 12 and older, called Capstone-1, the medicine was shown to begin improving flu symptoms after about 2.2 days, around a day earlier than in patients who received a placebo.

 That study also showed a reduction in the period in which a person is infectious, compared with both a placebo and Tamiflu.